comrade-palitos/theory/against-bernsteinism.md

 -**Lenin**, "“Deception of the People with Slogans of Freedom and Equality”

 However, this alliance can by no means be used to justify the revisionism displayed by Al-Din and Bernstein, as Lenin clearly states that this is "an alliance whose aim is the complete overthrow of capital", and not an alliance to grow the small business class.
-Therefore the aims of the revolution will still procede as planned, entailing the complete abolition of private property.
+Therefore the aims of the revolution will still procede as planned, with the complete abolition of private property.

 The NEP has also been abused by opportunists to justify the existence of the Petty Bourgeoisie after the revolution, due to Lenin's decission to allow peasants to sell surplus crops for personal profit after fulfilling their mandated requesisitons to the state.